piccolo-orm/piccolo/docs/src/piccolo/authentication/baseuser.rst

     piccolo user change_permissions some_user --active=true

-The Piccolo Admin (see :ref:`Ecosystem`) uses these attributes to control who can login and what they can do.
+The :ref:`Piccolo Admin<PiccoloAdmin>` uses these attributes to control who can login and what they can do.

 * **active** and **admin** - must be true for a user to be able to login.